The Profinite Dimensional Manifold Structure of Formal Solution Spaces of Formally Integrable PDEs: Some notation

-If $\pi: \:E\to X$ is a vector bundle, then the fibers of $\pi$ are $\IR$-vector spaces, hence one can apply tensor functors fiberwise to obtain the corresponding tensor bundles.
-In particular, $\pi^{\odot^k}: \: \Sym^k(\pi)\to X$ will stand for the \emph{$k$-fold symmetric tensor product bundle of} $\pi$.
+If $\pi\colon E\to X$ is a vector bundle, then the f\/ibers of $\pi$ are $\IR$-vector spaces, hence one can apply tensor functors f\/iberwise to obtain the corresponding tensor bundles.
+In particular, $\pi^{\odot^k}\colon \Sym^k(\pi)\to X$ will stand for the \emph{$k$-fold symmetric tensor product bundle of} $\pi$.